PM inaugurates large reservoir of oil and gas at Jhandial

 The POL holds 80% share in the block whereas the Attock Oil Company (AOC) has a 20% share.
 The experts say the block from where the discovery has been made was located in a prospective but geologically complex area surrounded by a number of significant oil discoveries.
 The drilling of the deep exploratory well Jhandial-1 was proposed after acquisition and interpretation of 3D seismic data.

 The Prime Minister was briefed about the new discovery.
 He was informed that the well was drilled to a total depth of 18,497 feet to test the Eocene and Paleocene carbonate reservoirs.
-During tests, significant amount of hydrocarbons (oil and gas) were discovered with flow rates of 21 million cubic feet of gas and 2,520 barrels of oil per day at choke size of 40/64 at well head flowing pressure of 3,768 psi.
+During tests, significant amount of hydrocarbons (oil and gas) were discovered with flow rates of 21 million cubic feet of gas and 2,520 barrels of oil per day at choke size of 40/64 at well head flowing pressure of 3,768 psi, besides 50 tonnes of Liquified Petroleum Gas.

 The American Petroleum Institute (API) gravity of the oil is around 40ø and the gas has a rich calorific value of 1,161 British Thermal Units per standard cubic feet of gas.
 The gas composition analysis indicates that it contains about 86% methane, 7.2% ethane and 2.9% propane.
 The LPG content of the gas is about 2.5 metric tons per million cubic feet of gas.